 Below are some tips on how to stay fully present, living in the energy of gratitude during the holidays (and always).
 I hope they'll help you foster a more grateful heart and connect you more fully with the beauty of this holiday (and ultimately enable you to integrate sacred gratitude into your everyday mindfulness or meditation practice).

 Here are 6 ways to enhance your own gratitude practice.

 1) Take five.

 Allow yourself five minutes each morning to experience thankfulness.
 Take these moments to simply think about the past day.
 Say to yourself, “One thing I’m thankful for today is ___.”
 Fill in the blank with something you noticed from the last 24 hours.
-Think on it for a minute or so.
+Think about it for a minute or so.
 Smile about it.
 Then go on with your morning.

 2) Appreciate the stuff that doesn't cost a dime.

 Open your eyes and your senses to the wonders all around you and you'll be astounded.
-A sunset, a warm cup of tea, or an ice-cold glass of water, the smell of night blooming jasmine, your nephew's impish smile or the friends and family who'll be around your holiday table.
+A sunset, a warm cup of tea, or an ice-cold glass of water, the smell of night-blooming jasmine, your nephew's impish smile, or the friends and family who'll be around your holiday table.
 Inhale the essence of these blessings, savor them and hold them in your heart.

 3) Re-frame negativity and shift your mindset.